pietrodalmolin/GA4toBQ_WPAModel/README.md

   This query creates a table for the GA4 event "NRC".

 - **02_WPA: CA_NDCRDC**
   This query creates a table for the GA4 event "NDC & RDC".

+- **02_WPA: SB_SearchClick**
+  This query creates a table for the GA4 event "SB Search Click".